Need an Ecommerce Integration or Feature Built? Here’s How

 Alright, you’ve found your development partner.
 Great!
 Now the fun begins as you can now get started with your project.
 From this point on, I’ll talk more about how things typically work at Acro Media since that is what I know, but I imagine there will be many similarities between our process and others.

 First off, it’s vitally important that before development begins everyone gets on the same page with the same expectations of outcomes.
-The only way to get clear development goals and cost estimation is through some sort of information gathering and planning phase.
+The only way to get clear development goals and cost estimation are through some sort of information gathering and planning phase.
 At Acro Media, we call this Discovery & Strategy and it makes up the beginning of most of our projects.
 This low-cost exercise is critical in that it uncovers all of the details and requirements of the project used to chart a detailed roadmap for completing the work on time and on budget.
 Much of the work we do is solving complex ecommerce problems and building integrations, and Discovery & Strategy is our way to minimize wasted time and resources that drive up implementation costs for our clients.
 You can read more about this on our website.